escobard/ethereum-apps/notes.md

 - In comparison to a BLOCK:
 	- a block is a SHA256 encrypted piece of data.
-	- it contains:
+	- the block's DATA contains the following properties:
 		- Block #
 		- Nounce: how many transactions sent
 		- Data: whatever data the block contains, in most cases these are user transactions
-	- mining is essentialyl encrypting the block with calculations to encrypt the data the block contains.
+	- mining is essentially encrypting the block with calculations to encrypt the data the block contains.
 	- once a block has been MINED the hash of the block starts with 0000-1000 which indicates it has been SIGNED
 	- we refer to the amount of time it takes to HASH (SIGN / ENCRYPT) the BLOCK as BLOCK TIME

 - In comparison to BLOCKCHAIN:
 	- contains a number of SIGNED blocks
 	- each block in the chain contains the HASH of the previous and current blocks in the blockchain
-	- this essentially forms a blockchain, a bunch of blocks containing data, with 2 hashes representing prev / current block in the chain.
+	- this essentially forms a blockchain, a bunch of blocks containing data, with 2 hashes in each block, representing prev / current block in the chain.
 	- if the data in any block changes, it INVALIDATES that block and ANY blocks after it.
 	- this is how blockchains are SECURE, since tampering of ANY data in the chain changes the HASH, it can be immediately discerned where the data was manipulated by comparing the BLOCKCHAIN to other BLOCKCHAINS in the DISTRIBUTED BLOCKCHAIN NETWORK.

 - In comparison to DISTRIBUTED BLOCKCHAIN:
 	-  a DISTRIBUTED BLOCKCHAIN is a network with several NODES, each NODE contains an exact copy of the blockchain.
 	- in this scenario, each BLOCKCHAIN copy is tested to make sure all the hashes match across the board, further validating the blockchain.
-	- this ENSURES that the MONEY sent in each transaction is NOT changes, and if it is its immediately discernable.
-This is the entire purpose of blockchains, to create a safe medium to secure transactions
+	- this ENSURES that the CURRENCY VALUE sent in each transaction is NOT changed, and if it does, its immediately discernable.
+This is the entire purpose of blockchains, to create a safe medium to secure transactions.

 - Each BLOCK contains BLOCK DATA or a list of TRANSACTIONS:
-	- The DATA within each BLOCK is multiple TRANSACTION OBJECTS - which are then MINED to get SIGNED, and added to a BLOCKCHAIN
+	- The DATA within each BLOCK is multiple TRANSACTION OBJECTS - which are then MINED to get SIGNED, and then added to the BLOCKCHAIN
-	- remember that this is only remembering money movements, not balances
+	- basic block data contains only transaction objects, not balances which are handled by COINBASE blockchains.

 - With COINBASES TRANSACTIONS:
-	- Essentially the balance is kept by the COINBASE DASHBOARD, maintaining a BALANCE for the user, and ensuring that the BALANCE can never go negative.
+	- Essentially the balance is kept by the COINBASE BLOCKCHAINS (TRADING DASHBOARD), maintaining a BALANCE property for the user, and ensuring that the BALANCE can never go negative.
 	- the COINBASE BALANCE is added as an additional property to the TRANSACTION OBJECT, for each transaction made by the user.

 - BLOCK TIME: